 Let’s suppose you’ve graduated to kegging, like most home-brewers eventually do, and only look back at bottling in amusement (or disdain).
-Hold on Bubba, there are lots of reasons to bottle homebrew.
-Perhaps a party or barbeque is on your social calendar, you don’t want to show up empty handed, but you don’t want to tote a keg, gas bottle, and a tub full of ice.
+Hold on Sparky, there are lots of reasons to bottle home-brew.
+Perhaps a party or barbecue is on your social calendar, you don’t want to show up empty handed, but you don’t want to tote a keg, gas bottle, and a tub full of ice.
 Let’s say you want to enter a few bottles in a competition.
 Maybe you want to set aside a six-pack for extended aging.
 A simple growler fill may be what you need.
-Again, there are lots of reasons to bottle homebrew.
+Again, there are lots of reasons to bottle home-brew.
 These few examples are enough reason to be prepared for this necessary chore.

 Now let’s also suppose that you can’t seem to find that stack of $100 bills that everyone else seems to have lying around the house.
 You’ve even checked your pockets and can’t scrape together, even with loose change, an extra 100 bucks to spend on a BeerGun or Last Straw bottle filler.
 There is an alternate method available which will save you time and money.
 This is not a counter-pressure bottle filler but neither are The Last Straw or the Blichman BeerGun.
 Both of these commercial products do allow for a toot of CO2 in the bottle before filling but you’ll get that with the little bit of foam generated with this cheaper unit.
 Other advantages are that this unit actually takes up less storage space and is far less fragile.

 First of all, keg your batch, chill it, and get the carbonation at the level you desire.